- Which flexibility technologies are most suitable to integrate renewables and optimize our grids?

 Catharina Sikow-Magny (CSEI, CBS)

-Felipe Gonzales Venegas (ACER)
+Felipe Gonzalez Venegas (ACER)

 Ellen Beckstedde (FSR)